briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 to 124.41 of the Codified Ordinances and that had municipal taxable income apportionable to the Municipality under this chapter for any prior year:

-    1. _(1)_ The taxpayer’s name, address, and federal employer identification number;
+    1. _(1)_ The taxpayer's name, address, and federal employer identification number;

-    2. _(2)_ The taxpayer’s apportionment ratio for, and amount of municipal taxable income apportionable to, the Municipality pursuant to section 124.29 of the Codified Ordinances;
+    2. _(2)_ The taxpayer's apportionment ratio for, and amount of municipal taxable income apportionable to, the Municipality pursuant to section 124.29 of the Codified Ordinances;